Akuli/python-tutorial/basics/defining-functions.md

 ```

 The `print(say_hi())` thing looks a bit weird at first, but it's easy to
 understand.
-There's a print insnde `say_hi` and there's also the print
+There's a print inside `say_hi` and there's also the print
 we just wrote, so two things are printed.
 Python first ran `say_hi()`,
 and it returned None so Python did `print(None)`.
 Adding an extra
 `print()` around a function call is actually a common mistake, and I